ISO 22315

 ISO 22315:2014 Societal security – Mass evacuation – Guidelines for planning, is an international standard developed by ISO/TC 292 Security and resilience and published by the International Organization for Standardization in 2014.
 ISO 22315 gives various of recommendations on how to plan for possible mass evacuations, for example a city.
-The standard includes guidance on the various phases of mass evacutation from how to prepare the public, take the decision for evacuation to analyzing the evacuee movement and assessing the shelter where the evacuees is put.
+The standard includes guidance on the various phases of mass evacuation from how to prepare the public, take the decision for evacuation to analyzing the evacuee movement and assessing the shelter where the evacuees is put.

 Scope and contents

 ISO 22315 includes the following main clauses: